 Most of the time problems like "alligatoring" (when a network of fine lines show up where they are not supposed to) cracking and bubbling come from improper cleaning before painting and finishing the tub, although sometimes refinishing at the wrong temperature can bring up issues as well.
 Below are some basic rules to follow to help prevent the majority of pitfalls along the way while you are refinishing the tub.

 Pay attention to the number of days indicated on the packaging that you are to let the tub cure; using the tub before this time is up will only mar all of your hard work.
 Don't place anything on the tub finish during this time either, unless you want permanent reminders left behind.
 While curing, ignore surface dust.
 This dust will get cleaned off normally within a few weeks, but if you go to remove it while the tub is curing you may ruin the finish.

-To keep your beautiful new finish in tip-top shape, avoid using abrasive cleansers, as they are not needed.
+To keep your beautiful new finish in tip-top shape, avoid using abrasive cleaners, as they are not needed.
 Normal liquid detergents will do a fine job, especially if you wipe down the tub with a towel after each use.
-To really keep it shiny and healthy, use Turtle Wax or any other urethane polish five days after it has been refinished, and then once every four months thereafter.
+To keep it shiny and healthy, use Turtle Wax or any other urethane polish five days after it has been refinished, and then once every four months thereafter.